12.9.24

 Settlers on this Earth need a fundamental reorganisation, a paradigm shift (a Copernican like revolution) to demonstrate that they are not the navel of the universe.

 The Eurocentric baggage brings with it epistemic violence, exploitative relationships towards others and the ecosphere.
 The Western world view and practices curate our habitus and seem to be set on autopilot.
-Extraction and exploitation without limits has to end.
+Extraction, pollution and exploitation without limits has to end.

 It is time to re-imagine the contemporary landscape and reconfigure the connectivity to the natural and social world.